n-d-r-d-g/patterns/context-hook-in-react/README.md

 # Context & a custom hook in React

-This pattern show how to share and update state using React Context via a custom provider and hook.
+This pattern shows how to share and update state using React Context via a custom provider and hook.

 src/AppContext.tsx: